-Sweet and sticky, this melt in your mouth beer braised pork belly is simple to make and incredibly flavourful.
-Served it with potatoes, noodles or rice.
-East meets West comfort food right there!
+Sweet and sticky, this melt-in-your-mouth Chinese-style beer braised pork belly is simple to make and incredibly flavorful.
+Served with potatoes, noodles, or rice.

 Is this super traditional?
-Nope - the traditional recipe doesn't usually have garlic and onions and most definitely not beer but caramelized garlic and onions add another dimension of flavour which go fantastic with pork belly.
-When all is said and done, the final dish is flavourful and delish and that’s all that matters!
+Nope - the traditional Chinese braised pork belly recipe doesn't usually have garlic and onions and most definitely not beer but caramelized garlic and onions add another dimension of flavor which go fantastic with pork belly.

 - Slice up the ginger and roughly smash the garlic.